filecoin-project/curio/documentation/en/configuration/default-curio-configuration.md

 [Market]
-  [Market.DealMarketConfig]
+  [Market.StorageMarketConfig]
     # PieceLocator is a list of HTTP url and headers combination to query for a piece for offline deals
     # User can run a remote file server which can host all the pieces over the HTTP and supply a reader when requested.
     # The server must have 2 endpoints
     # 1. /pieces?id=pieceCID responds with 200 if found or 404 if not.
-Must send header "Filecoin-Piece-RawSize" with file size as value
+Must send header "Content-Length" with file size as value
     # 2. /data?id=pieceCID must provide a reader for the requested piece
     #
     # type: []PieceLocatorConfig
     #PieceLocator = []

-    [Market.DealMarketConfig.MK12]
+    [Market.StorageMarketConfig.Indexing]
+      # Number of records per insert batch
+      #
+      # type: int
+      #InsertBatchSize = 15000

+      # Number of concurrent inserts to split AddIndex calls to
+      #
+      # type: int
+      #InsertConcurrency = 8

+    [Market.StorageMarketConfig.MK12]
       # Miners is a list of miner to enable MK12 deals(Boost) for
       #
       # type: []string